 How can I simplify formatting HTML for Outlook?

-With ContactMonkey, you get the same seamless drag and drop features of your favourite marketing tools.
+With ContactMonkey, you get the same seamless drag-and-drop features of your favourite marketing tools.
 The added bonus: your newsletters always display correctly the first time.
 Plus there are also great ready-made internal communications email templates to choose from.
 Why waste time with tools you know aren’t going to work?

-7. Marketing companies don’t onboard internal communicators
+8. Marketing companies don’t onboard internal communicators

-Mailchimp, ConstantContact, and other marketing tools were designed for small-businesses and solo entrepreneurs.
+In terms of external vs internal marketing, Mailchimp, ConstantContact, and other marketing tools were designed for small-businesses and solo entrepreneurs.
 In order to keep costs cheap for these audiences, they skimp on the type of support enterprise-level users need.

-You’re going to need a premium plan just to get someone on the phone.
+That means no onboarding or installation support; you’re going to need a premium plan just to get someone on the phone.
+And support reps aren’t always equipped to help internal communications professionals.

 Your Internal Comms team and IT department are on their own when it comes to setting up the marketing tool.
 If they have any questions along the way, they’ll have to figure it out alone.